funnymania/hirable/README.md

 # Hirable!

-Want to get a job in tech, but were late to the party?
+Want to get a job in tech, but were just a wee little bit late to the party?

 Are you getting frustrated applying over and over again, only to realize you are applying as the 900th in line to an old